About the German-Indonesian Energy Cooperation

 The Ministry of Finance (MoF)

 The Ministry of Finance is instrumental in ensuring that climate and energy policies are financially feasible and supported by sustainable investment pathways.
 The ministry designs fiscal policies, climate budget tagging systems, and blended finance mechanisms to support the implementation of the energy transition.
-It mobilizes domestic and international resources—such as green bonds, climate funds, and development financing—to accelerate the adoption of low-emission technologies and infrastructure upgrades.
+It mobilises domestic and international resources—such as green bonds, climate funds, and development financing—to accelerate the adoption of low-emission technologies and infrastructure upgrades.

 Implementing Organisations